Joey Meneses Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Mets pitching staff ranks 18th in MLB.
+- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 16th in MLB.

-- The Mets' 4.20 team ERA ranks 15th across all league pitching staffs.
+- The Mets have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Mets pitchers combine to rank 25th in baseball in home runs given up (34 total, 1.4 per game).
+- Mets pitchers combine to allow 35 total home runs at a rate of 1.4 per game (fifth-most in baseball).

-- Senga makes the start for the Mets, his fifth of the season.
-He is 3-0 with a 4.29 ERA and 25 strikeouts in 21 2/3 innings pitched.
+- Lucchesi (1-0) makes the start for the Mets, his second of the season.

-- In his last outing on Friday against the San Francisco Giants, the righty threw five innings, allowing four earned runs while surrendering five hits.
+- His most recent time out came on Saturday against the San Francisco Giants, when the lefty went seven scoreless innings while giving up four hits.

-- In four games this season, the 30-year-old has put up an ERA of 4.29, with 10.7 strikeouts per nine innings.
-Opponents are batting .225 against him.

 © 2023 Data Skrive.
 All rights reserved.